tpb1908/CWDoc/doc.md

 Having defined the regex for matching URLs and emails, the ```addLinks``` method can be explained.

-#import "markdowntextview/src/main/java/com/tpb/mdtext/TextUtils.java $public static boolean addLinks(@NonNull Spannable spannable))$"
+#import "markdowntextview/src/main/java/com/tpb/mdtext/TextUtils.java $public static boolean addLinks$"

 The method uses a matcher from the SPACED_MATCH_PATTERN and sets a ```CleanURLSpan```, a subclass of ```URLSpan``` to be explained later, across the indices of the match.